🍾

 🔬Viticulture and Vine Characteristics

 Sauvignon Blanc is noted for medium budbreak and mid-season ripening, giving it a useful window between spring frost risk and autumn rain in many cool regions.
 The vine is vigorous and needs careful canopy management, particularly on fertile soils where excessive growth quickly dilutes fruit quality and amplifies herbaceous character.
 Its small, tightly packed, cone-shaped berries are susceptible to powdery mildew, botrytis, and black rot, requiring vigilant monitoring throughout the growing season.
 The variety performs best in well-drained, relatively poor soils, which naturally restrain vigor and concentrate aromatics.
 In Sancerre, a mix of three key soil types, Kimmeridgian limestone (terre blanches), shallow limestone pebbles (caillottes), and flint (silex), each produces wines of distinct style and structure.
+In Marlborough, the parallel exists in the three sub-zone soil signatures: the Wairau Valley's deep alluvial gravels, the Awatere Valley's thinner silt-and-clay over stones, and the Southern Valleys' clay-loam mix.

 • Medium budbreak and mid-season ripening; vigor requires active canopy management on fertile soils